lldpd/lldpd/README.md

  2. Put the interface in promiscuous mode with `ip link set promisc on dev eth0`.

+The last solution can be done directly by `lldpd` (on Linux only) by using the option `configure system interface promiscuous`.

 On modern networks, the performance impact should be nonexistent.

 More information: